 - Make-believe toys

-Sorting toys into groups like this will help make it easier to put them away while also allowing you to take a visual inventory of everything you have.
+Sorting the playroom toys into groups like this will help make it easier to put them away while also allowing you to take a visual inventory of everything you have.

 Assess Playroom Furniture and Play Sets